 LEVEL: III SEMESTER: II COURSE CODE: PSYC 3027 COURSE TITLE: MOTIVATION AND EMOTIONS CREDITS: 3 PREREQUISITES: PSYC 1001 OR PSYC 1004 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES COURSE DESCRIPTION: This course seeks to assist students in understanding the psychological bases for human motivation and emotion.
-Theoretical as well as experimental points of view will be considered ranging from the infancy of the subject and emotion.
 Theoretical as well as experimental points of view will be considered ranging from the infancy of the subject to present time.
 It begins by examining the historical underpinnings of motivation and emotion, then analyzing basic needs and drives.
 The brain and its role in motivation and emotion is also addressed.
+LEVEL: III SEMESTER: I

-LEVEL: III SEMESTER: I COURSE CODE: PSYC 3028 COURSE TITLE: CREDITS: 3 PREREQUISITES: PSYC 1009, PSYC 2010 AND PSYC 2019 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES
+COURSE CODE: PSYC 3028 COURSE TITLE: CREDITS: 3 PREREQUISITES: PSYC 1009, PSYC 2010 AND PSYC 2019 DEPARTMENT RESPONSIBLE: BEHAVIOURAL SCIENCES